.st0{fill:#FFFFFF;}

 F-1 students applying for post-completion Optional Practical Training usually fall into two camps: (1) Students who have accepted job offers before applying for OPT (2) Students with no job offers at the time of applying for OPT.

 For the first camp of students, selecting an employment start date should be straightforward.
-You can simply choose any date within 60 days post-graduation, as long as your employer is flexible with that date.
+You can choose any date within 60 days post-graduation as long as your employer is flexible with that date.

-For students in the second camp, selecting an employment start date is a debatable topic.
-The thought of starting the OPT countdown clock without a job offer scares a lot of them into delaying their OPT application.
+For students in the second camp, selecting an employment start date is debatable.
+The thought of starting the OPT countdown clock without a job offer scares many of them into delaying their OPT application.

-While waiting to receive a job offer before you select your start date and apply for your OPT might seem logical, it hurts more than it helps.
-This is because USCIS processing times for your EAD could take as long as 6 months.
+Waiting to receive a job offer before you select your start date and apply for your OPT might seem logical, but it hurts more than it helps, as USCIS processing times for your EAD could take up to six months.
 Most employers won’t be willing to wait that long and would rescind your offer of employment if the position requires an immediate start date.

-For students in this second camp, a sweet spot for your employment start date would be between 30 – 45 days post-graduation.
-In the event that you receive a job offer pre-graduation, having a start date within this sweet spot provides ample time to prepare for the new life ahead.
-Most employers understand this and will be flexible if your first day of work falls within this range.
+A sweet spot for students in this second camp to choose an employment start date would be a weekday within 30 to 45 days post-graduation.
+If you receive a job offer pre-graduation, having a start date within this sweet spot provides ample time to prepare for the new life ahead.
+Most employers understand this and will be flexible if your first work day falls within this range.

-On the flip side, if you have not received a job offer at the time of graduation, this sweet spot provides more time for you to continue your job search without worrying about accruing unemployment days just yet.
+On the flip side, if you have not received a job offer at graduation, this sweet spot provides more time to continue your job search without worrying about accruing unemployment days.

-While you may be unable to predict when you get a job offer, you can always be prepared to start work – by having a current EAD card in your possession – whenever the opportunity presents itself.
+While you may be unable to predict when you will get a job offer, you can always be prepared to start work – with a current EAD card in your possession – whenever the opportunity presents itself.

 You can easily find the OPT start date that works best for you by using our free OPT calculator tool!